Agmr/allcoin/README.md

-# coinlookup
+# allcoin
-Module to lookup all existing crypto coins and provite support for exchange api wrappers by recognizing coins in a symbol pair without delimiter
+Utility module to lookup all existing crypto coins and provite support for exchange api wrappers by recognizing coins in a symbol pair without delimiter